qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 ### Disk & RAM Storage Tuning

 Qdrant stores both the quantized and original vectors.
 When you enable quantization, both the original and quantized vectors are stored in RAM by default.
-If you want to reduce RAM usage, just enabling quantization won't be enough—you need to explicitly move the original vectors to disk by setting `on_disk=True`.
+You can leave the original vectors on disk to significantly reduce RAM usage and reduce system costs.
+Just enabling quantization won't be enough—you need to explicitly move the original vectors to disk by setting `on_disk=True`.

 Here’s an example configuration: